tony-zg/react-jest/README.md

 ## queryAllBy

 - Returns an array of all matching nodes for a query, and return an empty array if no elements match

+# Queries so far

+getBy and getAllBy class of queries to assert if elements are presnet in the DOM

+queryBy and queryAllBy class of queries of assert if elements are not present in the DOM

+# Appearance / Disappearance

+What if elements are not present in the DOM to begin but make their way into the DOM after some time?

+For example, data that is fetched from a server will be rendered only afer a few milliseconds

+## findBy and findAllBy

+findBy

+- Returns a Promise which resolves when an element is found which matches the given query
+- The promise is rejected if no element is found or if more than one element is found after a default timeout of 1000ms

+findAllBy

+- Returns a promise which resolves to an array of elements when any elments are found which match the given query
+- The promise is rejected if no elements are found after a default timeout of 1000ms